Hoedt leaves Southampton for Celta Vigo on loan

+Wesley Hoedt has joined Celta Vigo from Southampton on loan for the rest of the season.

-The LaLiga club has the option to sign the centre-back on a permanent deal in the post-season transfer window.
+The LaLiga club have the option to sign the centre-back on a permanent deal in the post-season transfer window.

 Hoedt, 24, joins Sofiane Boufal in leaving the Premier League for Balaidos this term.